 This article provides an overview of engagements, types of PX engagements and other key components that you must know of when you create an engagement.

 An engagement is an approach to interact with your target audience at a defined time.
 You can configure and launch in-app announcements, provide tooltips, send automated emails, and surveys using engagements.
 These communications can be interactive and help you to share information, receive feedback, and engage customers thereby increasing customer adoption and advocacy for your product.

-- Send a Welcome Email to new customers
+- Send automated Welcome Email to new customers

-- Present a "how to" carousel/slider about a new release
+- Show the ‘How To’ carousel/slider about new release features

-- Provide users with a walk-thru or guide around a set of features
+- Walk-through or guide users around a set of new features

 - Engage users who have not used a specific feature

 - Notify Admin or Power users about the application maintenance activities or other announcements